chihaby/final-project/README.md

 7. `cd ..`
 8. `npm start`

-## **TO GET CHATKIT RUNING**
+**TO GET CHATKIT RUNING**
-1. 'cd into chatkit'
+1. `cd into chatkit`
-2. 'npm install'
+2. `npm install`
-3. 'Open client/src/methods.js, and .env and update them with your Chatkit credentials'
+3. Open client/src/methods.js, and .env and update them with your Chatkit credentials
-4. 'Run node server.js to start the Express server'
+4. `Run node server.js` to start the Express server
-5. 'cd into the client folder'
+5. `cd into the client folder`
-6. 'run npm install followed by npm start to start the development server'.
+6. `run npm install` followed by `npm start` to start the development server

 ## Built With :zap: